Skip to Content

 Rooms all feature parquet floors and wooden furniture, but some are quite teeny.
 It’s worth spending a bit more for a larger room with a canal view.

-We especially liked starting our days with breakfast on the terrace jutting out into the canal – sipping cappuccinos and nibbling on homemade cakes while watching boats glide by on the canal.
+We especially liked starting our days with breakfast on the canal-side terrace – sipping cappuccinos and nibbling on homemade cakes while watching boats glide by.

 JW Marriott Resort and Spa (Venice)

-Venice can be nothing short of hectic at the best of times.
-And while enjoying the dynamic city is usually top of most Italy traveler’s bucket lists, sometimes you do just want to get away from it all.
+Venice can be of hectic at the best of times.
+And while enjoying the dynamic city is usually top of most Italy traveler’s bucket lists, sometimes you just want to get away from it all.

 It’s a huge resort hotel on its own island, Isola delle Rose, just off the coast of Venice.
-Here you can enjoy strolling around the manicured gardens, soaking in the spa or relaxing on the rooftop pool deck.
+Enjoy strolling around the manicured gardens, soaking in the spa or relaxing on the rooftop pool deck.

 Some rooms have wall-to-ceiling windows, complete with plush furniture and luxury linens.
 And when you get itchy feet, Venice is only a short boat ride away.